jgomer2001/testing/README.md

 ## Logging

 Log4j2 framework is used and configure via a file named `log4j2.xml` located at `/WEB-INF/classes`.
 It uses the system property *log.base* (found in the `start.ini` file of the app's jetty base) to determine where to write logs.
-[Here](https://github.com/GluuFederation/cred-manager/blob/master/configurations) you will find a sample file for `start.ini` and `log4j2.xml`.
+[Here](https://github.com/GluuFederation/cred-manager/blob/master/configurations/log4j2.xml) you will find a sample file for `log4j2.xml`.

-# INSTALLATION
+# Installation

 ## Requirements

 This application requires a working installation of Gluu Server with at least the following: Apache server, LDAP server and oxAuth server.
 The use of oxTrust is highly recommended.

 * Set the following scopes to be default: `openid`, `profile`, `user_name`, `email`, `mobile_phone`, `phone`, and `clientinfo`.
 This can be done with oxTrust or manually in LDAP by setting the *defaultScope* attribute to **true** for the appropriate entries under the `scopes` branch.

-* Enable the custom scripts required for your particular case (this can be done by tweaking LDAP directly or via oxTrust).
-Ensure that settings of scripts are properly configured - it's recommended to test if they are working fine by logging into oxTrust and changing the authentication method: go to `Manage authentication` > `Default authentication method` > `oxTrust acr`.
-Besides the typical (e.g. OTP) you need to enable the `basic` script also - search for a script whose name is "basic".
-For a deeper insight, check `oxauth_script.log` of Gluu server.

-* Once enabled, edit all scripts you have just enabled by changing the default page used in the `getPageForStep` method.
-That is, find the last line in such method (that looks like `return ""`) and replace by `return "/alter_login.xhtml"`.

-* Add a new custom script with name **router** and whose contents are that of file `acr_router.py` that you can find [here](https://github.com/GluuFederation/cred-manager/blob/master/configurations).
-Set the level of script to -1.
-If you are using oxTrust and the UI does not let you enter that value, use the following steps as a guide for tweaking directly in LDAP:

-  1. Login to chroot
-  2. Issue the following replacing with a proper organization ID value and LDAP bind password

-     ```
-     # /opt/opendj/bin/ldapsearch -h localhost -p 1636 -D "cn=directory manager,o=gluu" -w password -ZXT -b 'ou=scripts,o=@!...,o=gluu' -s one "&(objectclass=oxCustomScript)(displayName=router)" dn > /root/scripts.ldif
-     ```

-  3. Copy the `dn` found in file `scripts.ldif`.
-This is the `dn` of the recently created router script.

-  4. Replace the contents of `scripts.ldif` with the following (include a new line after last hyphen):

-     ```
-     dn: <paste-inum-here>
-     changetype: modify
-     replace: oxLevel
-     oxLevel: -1
-     -
-     ```

-  5. Run the following to set the level of script:

-     ```
-     # /opt/opendj/bin/ldapmodify -h localhost -p 1636 -D "cn=directory manager,o=gluu" -w password --trustAll --useSSL -f /root/scripts.ldif
-     ```

-* Copy the custom login pages.
-These will make the login flow more pleasant for users by using an *identifer-first* approach for authentication.
-Use the following steps as a guide for this task:

-  1. Still being logged inside chroot run the following:
-  `# service oxauth stop`

-  2. Copy the files `credmgr_login.xhtml`, `alter_login.page.xml` (if exists), and `alter_login.xhtml` found at [https://github.com/GluuFederation/cred-manager/blob/master/configurations](https://github.com/GluuFederation/cred-manager/blob/master/configurations) to the following location: `/opt/gluu/jetty/oxauth/custom/pages`.
-Use the version of files matching your Gluu server.

-  3. Start oxauth:
-  `# service oxauth start`

-  4. Wait a couple of minutes and check the contents of `oxauth_script.log` (found at `/opt/gluu/jetty/oxauth/logs`).
-You should not see errors there but only successful initialization messages.

 * Purchase an oxd [license](https://oxd.gluu.org).
 You will be given 4 bits of data: license ID, public Key, public password, and license password.